phvpavankumar/Page-Rank-algorithm/README.md

 # Page-Rank-algorithm
-This repo gives a basic idea on the page rank algorithm  used by the google search engine.
+This repo gives a basic idea and the code implementation on page rank algorithm, which is basically used in google search engine.